American Radiator Building: Reception

 Other critics were less appreciative of the novel color scheme.
 An article published in Architecture magazine during 1925 said that the facade design "shocked and offended some of our good friends from the Middle West who saw it for the first time recently".
 Journalist Herbert Croly felt that the American Radiator Building was "not particularly successful in itself", though he believed the decorative scheme was useful as an inspiration for future colorful buildings in New York City.
 Similarly, George Harold Edgell said the design's "effect is theatrical to a degree that opens it to the charge of vulgarity", questioning whether a radiator company required such a prominent edifice.

+In its landmark designation, the LPC wrote that "the American Radiator Building with its striking forms and colors not only initiated a new trend in skyscraper design in New York City, but also retains its architectural significance today as a unique expression of design that adds grace and elegance to Manhattan."
+In 1987, architects Philip Johnson and John Burgee named the American Standard Building as having one of the city's most distinctive roofs.
+The design was additionally noted for its use of lighting.
+According to art and architectural historian Dietrich Neumann, the design "helped to introduce a new age of color and light in American architecture."
+A Wall Street Journal reporter said in 2025 that, although the building was often overlooked amid taller skyscrapers, it symbolized the "origins of what some refer to as 'Corporate America'" because it combined the growing popularities of skyscrapers and white-collar office jobs.

 Awards and media

 In December 1924, the Fifth Avenue Association dubbed the American Radiator Building as the second-best new building erected around Fifth Avenue during that year.
 The Community Trust of New York installed a plaque near the original building's entrance in 1962, commemorating the building's architectural significance.
 According to Christopher Gray, the American Radiator Building was "so powerful that it inspired other works of art".
-These artworks included Georgia O'Keeffe's 1927 painting Radiator Building – Night, New York, as well as nighttime photographs by Samuel Gottscho.
+These artworks included the 1927 painting Radiator Building – Night, New York, by Georgia O'Keeffe, who had first observed the building from her home at the Shelton Hotel.
 The Crystal Bridges Museum of American Art describes Radiator Building – Night, New York as O'Keeffe's "grandest statement on New York City".
+In addition, Samuel Gottscho took nighttime photographs of the building.